vetch101/Getting-and-Cleaning-Data/README.md

 ## Summarized Data Set

-The summarized dataset is provided as a data.table called tidy_data.txt in the root of the source code folder.
+The summarized dataset is provided as a data.table called tidydata.txt in the root of the source code folder.

 The reviewer can check the summarized table output by sourcing the script run_analysis.R and executing readOutputTable().
-This function reads the tidy_data.txt file into a data.table, dt, outputs it to the RStudio environment, and returns it to the console or any assigned variable.
+This function reads the tidydata.txt file into a data.table, dt, outputs it to the RStudio environment, and returns it to the console or any assigned variable.

 The summarized dataset consists of 180 observations of 81 variables.